 One big gorgeous beachy chair, a cool plant, a hanging chandelier, a side table etc helps communicate your brand message.

-Invest in one simply yet effective sign with your logo.
+Invest in one simple yet effective sign with your logo.

 Don’t overthink it and crowd it with URLs, social details etc. Save those for your business or postcards.
 Bonus points if the sign is made from an interesting material (wood, metal, plastic) although a large uncluttered vinyl banner from Vista Print will suffice if hung neatly.

 When shopping for furniture, look for legs that screw off and shelving that folds flat.